effectfully/inference-in-agda/UnificationInAgda.lagda.md

 types are correct for that function.
 Even though they are "morally" the same, they are not definitionally equal and there's a huge difference between them: the former one doesn't have a dependency and the latter one has.

-There is a way to tell Agda that pattern matching is non-dependent: use `case-of`, e.g.
+There is a way to tell Agda that pattern matching is non-dependent: use `case_of_`, e.g.

 ```agda
   _ = λ (n : ℕ) -> case n of λ where